JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20231107/ttt_critique.md

 2024 Rate: $ 4,904,762 / $ 6,641,349,380 * 1,000 = 0.73851

 The TTT reps made a huge omission.
-They did not take into account the large amount of the district’s bond management company’s estimated bond interest and fees.
+They failed to take into account the large amount of the district’s bond management company’s estimated bond interest and fees.
 That adds another $51,000,000!

 The total to taxpayers is: $103M + $51M = $154M